alxgmpr/CS4330-Final/README.md

 ```

 2) **Can it be made thread-safe?**
  	* Yes they can.
+By creating the instance variable at the time of initialization, the instance is thread safe.
 3) **Can the singleton instance be lazily instantiated?**
  	* Yes, requiring no memory or resources until needed.

 ### Procedural programming